keith/git-pile/README.md

   on the branch (by default `HEAD` is used).
 This is for the case where you forget to submit a PR for a commit, and then make a new commit on top of it.
-- All other options passed to `git-submitpr` are passed through to the underlying `gh pr create` invocation
+- All other options passed to `git submitpr` are passed through to the underlying `gh pr create` invocation
 - TODO: support auto-merge with `gh`

 ### git-updatepr

-`git-updatepr` and `git-headpr` are commands for adding more changes to an existing PR.
-For example:
+`git-updatepr` allows you to add more changes to an existing PR.
+For
+example:

 ```sh
 $ git submitpr # Create the intitial PR